 Cheating in all forms including copying from another student or the use of phones and other electronic devices in examinations and assessments will be regarded as a breach of this policy.
 Proven dishonesty or cheating will result in failure in an assessment.
-A repeat offence may lead to the student being asked to leave ACBI.
+A repeat offense may lead to the student being asked to leave the College.

-25. Course Outcomes for VET Qualifications
+23. Course outcomes for VET Qualifications